 But these trees can be obtained from those with $k+1$ vertices by removing the leaf labeled by $k+1$.
 Indeed, the (possibly multiple) ways of obtaining a rooted tree with $k+1$ edges from one with $k$ edges correspond to the ways we adjoin new leaves to produce $A_{k+1}$ from $A_k$.
-In particular, there is precisely one vertex labeled by $k+1$ coming from each planar rooted tree.
+In particular, there is precisely one edge ending in a vertex labeled by $k+1$ coming from each planar rooted tree.

 Conversely, regard $A_{k+1}$ as a labeled rooted tree.
 We claim that the subtrees of $A_{k+1}$ containing exactly one vertex labeled by $i$ for each $0 \leq i \leq k+1$ correspond exactly to the planar rooted trees with $k+1$ edges.
 Again, assume this fact is true for $k \geq 0$.
 Given every such subtree with $k$ edges, and vertices labeled from 0 to $k$, the choices for adjoining an extra edge containing a vertex labeled by $k+1$ correspond exactly to the vertices on the path from the vertex labeled by 0 to the vertex labeled by $k$.
 But, these choices coincide with the ways to obtain a planar rooted tree with $k+1$ edges from a given planar rooted tree with $k$ edges. \end{proof}